List of The Simpsons guest stars (seasons 21–present): Guest stars

 Actor Leonard Nimoy has twice appeared as himself.

 Astronaut Buzz Aldrin appeared in season five's "Deep Space Homer".

 Actor Patrick Stewart voiced Number One in "Homer the Great".

 Paul and Linda McCartney guest starred in the episode "Lisa the Vegetarian".

 Glenn Close was convinced by show developer James L. Brooks to voice Mona Simpson, the mother of Homer Simpson.

 Actor Kelsey Grammer has voiced Sideshow Bob since the show's first season.

 U2 played themselves in "Trash of the Titans", minus Larry Mullen Jr.

 Theoretical physicist Stephen Hawking has made four appearances on the show as himself.

 News Corporation founder Rupert Murdoch has featured in two episodes.

 Actress Lucy Lawless appeared as herself in season 11.

 Pete Sampras was one of a number of tennis players to appear in "Tennis the Menace".

 Actress Reese Witherspoon voiced Greta Wolfcastle.

 "How I Spent My Strummer Vacation" featured Lenny Kravitz and five other musicians.

 Then Prime Minister of the United Kingdom Tony Blair recorded his part for "The Regina Monologues" at Downing Street and his appearance on the show was used as an opportunity to "promote Britain".

 Actor Liam Neeson voiced priest Father Sean.

 Comedian Ricky Gervais has appeared twice; he wrote "Homer Simpson, This is Your Wife", his first episode.

 Ronaldo is the only soccer player to appear on the show.

-Musician "Weird Al" Yankovic has appeared twice.
+Musician "Weird Al" Yankovic has appeared three times.

 Matt Groening, the show's creator, has voiced himself twice.

 Actress Anne Hathaway won a Primetime Emmy Award for her role in "Once Upon a Time in Springfield".

 Singer Katy Perry appeared in live-action in "The Fight Before Christmas".

 Actor Kiefer Sutherland has voiced three characters on the show, including Jack Bauer from 24.

 Jazz musician Sonny Rollins voiced himself in "Whiskey Business".

 Actress Kristen Wiig has played two different characters on the show.

-Actor Tom Hanks played himself in The Simpsons Movie.
+Actor Tom Hanks played himself in both The Simpsons Movie and in the Season 36 premiere episode "Bart's Birthday".